top of page

 The Rest-First Ritual

-This week, let's practice honoring the body's need for cessation rather than pushing through the fatigue, aligning Mind, Body, and Spirit.
+This week, let’s practice honoring the body’s need for cessation rather than "pushing through," aligning your Mind, Body, and Spirit.

-For one day this week, commit to replacing one optional, non-essential task (e.g., replying to non-urgent emails, doing an extra chore) with 20 minutes of restorative rest.
+For one day this week, replace one non-essential task with 20 minutes of restorative rest.
 This is rest, not sleep.
-This could mean lying down without a phone, sitting silently, or gently practicing deep, slow breathing.
+Lie down without your phone, sit in silence, or practice slow, rhythmic breathing.

-Connect your ritual to the act of preparing or mindfully eating a nourishing, simple meal.
-As you eat, focus entirely on the taste, texture, and the warmth of the food, knowing that you are directly supporting the internal body that is diligently working hard to process your emotions.
-This intentional nourishment is a potent act of self-love for your physical and emotional core.
+Support your "second brain" with intentionality.
+Prepare a simple, nourishing meal.
+As you eat, focus entirely on the taste, texture, and warmth.
+Know that you are directly supporting the internal body that is working so diligently to process your journey.

 Comments